fueledbybits/hugepages/README.md

 This repository contains a shell script (hugepages.sh) designed to automate the configuration of Linux Huge Pages on a production web server running aaPanel.

 The primary goal is to improve the performance and stability of MariaDB/MySQL and PHP OPcache by allowing them to use a dedicated, pre-allocated pool of memory.
 This is a standard optimization for high-performance servers, and this script automates the complex calculation and configuration steps.
+The script also disables THP Transparent Hugepages (AnonHugePages) for better memory management and performance.

-Target Environment
+<h3>Target Environment</h3>

-<h3> This script is specifically designed and tested for a server environment with the following components:</h3>
+ <b>This script is specifically designed and tested for a server environment with the following components:</b>

     Control Panel: aaPanel